 The Board of Trustees of the Mississippi Outdoor Stewardship Trust Fund is the body statutorily charged with evaluating and awarding funding for eligible project applications.
-The Board of Trustees, in coordination with shall evaluate the proposals in accordance with priorities established by the Board of Trustees.
-There shall be 15 Trustees as follows:
+The Board of Trustees, in coordination with MOSTF Staff shall evaluate the proposals in accordance with priorities established by the Board of Trustees and the Outdoor Stewardship Act of 2022.